 - Choose the best performance (CoSort or Hadoop) strategy for each workflow

 - Capture, act, and report on deltas (CDC) and slowly changing dimensions

 - Filter, de-duplicate, cleanse, validate, and otherwise improve data quality

-- Migrate data types, files, and databases
+- Migrate data types, files, and DBs

-- Federate, replicate, subset
+- Federate, replicate, and subset data

 - Assess, unify, and create composite or master data values and formats

 - Create test DB and ETL/ELT test data

 - Follow business rules and data privacy laws (mask PII)